-The new workhouse, built in 1840-42, occupied a 10-acre site and was designed to accommodate 900 inmates.
-Its construction cost £7,250 plus £1,400 for fixtures and fittings etc. It was declared fit for the admission of paupers on 3rd October 1842 and admitted its first inmates two months later on 8th December.
-The site location and layout are shown on the 1914 OS map below.
+The new workhouse, built in 1840-42, occupied a 10-acre site on Castlepollard Road, half a mile to the north of Mullingar.
+It was designed to accommodate 800 inmates.
+Its construction cost £7,250 plus £1,400 for fixtures and fittings etc. It was declared fit for the admission of paupers on 3 October 1842 and admitted its first inmates two months later on 8th December.
+The site location and layout are shown on the 1914 map below.

-The workhouse building followed one of the standard designs by the Poor Law Commission's architect George Wilkinson, with a two-storey entrance block at the front containing administration offices, Guardians' board-room etc.
+The workhouse building followed one of the standard designs by the Poor Law Commission's architect George Wilkinson, with a two-storey entrance block at the front containing a porter's lodge, receiving wards and Guardians' board-room.

 Behind the entrance block stood a three-storey accommodation block, one half of which housed males, the other half females.